 How does daylight saving time work in March?
 What to know about time changes as we prepare to spring forward.

-Daylight saving time ends this year in the early hours of Sunday, March 10, 2024, giving us longer, sunnier evenings until Nov.
+Daylight saving time begins this year in the early hours of Sunday, March 10, 2024, giving us longer, sunnier evenings until Nov.
 3. Here's what to know about how the time change works.

 How does daylight saving time work overall?